Making a Compensation Claim for Meningitis

 Why Should I Make a Claim for Meningitis?

-If you believe that the medical treatment you received for meningitis was inadequate or negligent, you may be able to make a claim for compensation.
+If you believe that the medical treatment you received for meningitis was inadequate or negligent, you may be able to make a medical negligence claim for compensation.

 Perhaps you believe that the symptoms of meningitis were missed, delaying your treatment and leading to further complications, health problems or disability.
 Alternatively, it may be that your meningitis was allowed to get worse and led to debilitating after effects.